12 ways to make money on TikTok

 Here are some tips for getting started with sponsored content:

-If your TikTok is all about your raw vegan journey and all of a sudden you start posting about your favorite local burger joint, your followers will see right through you.
+If your TikTok is all about your raw vegan journey, and all of a sudden, you start posting about your favorite local burger joint, your followers will see right through you.
 Not only is this confusing, but it also makes you look like a sellout.
 So, make sure that your sponsored content aligns with your regular content.

 A press kit is like a movie trailer for yourself.
 It hypes up all of the great things about you (and gives brands good reasons to work with you) and includes contact information, photos, and notable achievements.
-Make them want to see what happens next, bag of popcorn in hand.
+Make them want to see what happens next, a bag of popcorn in hand.
 Websites like Templatelab offer press kit templates for free.